Happy New Year to you all.

 Some seed will keep for what seems like forever, some must be sown fresh (as in the case of Anthriscus, for example), and some somewhere in between.

 Go through your existing seed collection and dispose of any seed beyond their use by date.
-You could persevere, but germination rates will likely be low, if you get any at all.
+You could persevere with them, but germination rates will likely be low, if you get any at all.

 Order seed for the coming year.
 Do this sooner rather than later; by the time the seeds arrive sowing times will not be that far away.
 Indeed some seed will prefer a spell of cold to trigger germination and need to be sown early.